-The typical desktop is a two-unit system, the screen and the tower.
-The tower houses all the important parts that make it a computer, such as the CPU and the hard drive.
+The typical desktop consists of a two-unit system, the screen and the tower.
+The tower houses all the important parts that make up the computer, such as the CPU and the hard drive.

-Although you won’t be able to move around with a desktop, they provide you with a much more powerful workstation for your work.
-So if you are a design, architecture, or engineering student, or another computer graphics-intensive course, a powerful desktop will suit you perfectly.
+Although you won’t be able to move around with a desktop, they can provide you with a much more powerful workstation for your work.
+So if you are a design, architecture, or engineering student, or on any other computer based graphics-intensive course, a powerful desktop will suit you perfectly.

-Another great feature of desktops or PCs is the fact that they are customizable.
-This means that you can tweak your computer’s hardware, adding more powerful components as you go.
+Another great feature of desktops is the fact that they are customizable.
+This means that you can tweak your computer’s hardware, adding more efficient and powerful components as you go.
 For example, you could increase the RAM (memory) to enable your desktop to run more memory hungry programs, and/or more programs at once.
 This feature is essential especially if you want to future-proof your machine.

 With a desktop, you can buy once and then upgrade as and when required.

-Laptops lack in this aspect.
-They are rigid and therefore you cannot add much to them.
-Often, the only aspect of the laptop you can tinker with is its storage.
-However, for some laptops, even this is impossible, as access to the computer’s internals is blocked by design.
+Laptops lack in this aspect, and are far less adaptable.
+Often, the only aspect of the laptop you can tinker with is its storage, however for some laptops even this is impossible, as access to the computer’s inner workings are often blocked by design.

-Another great feature with PCs is the storage.
-By default, PCs have much more storage space than other computers.
-You can also add several hard drives to the computer without compromising its performance.
+Another great feature of desktops is their storage capacity.
+By default, they have much more storage space than laptops for example, with the option of adding extra without compromising its performance.

 All-in-one computers are a bit different from the other two categories.
-An all-in-one computer typically features a stand-alone screen unit that houses all the computer components in the back.
+An all-in-one computer typically features a stand-alone screen unit that houses all the computer components in its rear.

-Some variants are touchscreen while others aren’t.
-A keyboard and mouse come as standard input devices for this category.
+Some variants are touchscreen while others aren’t, and a keyboard and mouse come as standard.

-All-in-one computers bridge the gap between laptops and desktops.
-The features they have is a mix of the other two categories.
+All-in-one computers bridge the gap between laptops and desktops, blending key features from both categories.

 When it comes to storage options, you need to think about your overall needs and requirements.
 What will you be storing on your computer?
 Will you have some additional external storage?
 Will you be storing your files on the cloud?

-However an HDD is the cheaper of the two especially for drives over 1TB, with many drives of a larger capacity available for reasonable prices.
+HDD’s are the cheaper of the two, especially for storage options over 1TB (one terabyte), with many options of a larger capacity available for very reasonable prices.

 Why choose an SSD over the HDD?

-An SSD has faster access times of 35 to 100 microseconds meaning it is nearly 100 times faster than the HDD.
-Programs will, therefore, run more smoothly on this option.
+An SSD has faster access times of 35 to 100 microseconds meaning they are nearly 100 times faster than a HDD, and programs will therefore open up a lot quicker when stored on this.

-It is more reliable of the two because it has no moving parts.
-It uses flash memory to store data which provides better performance.
+It is the more reliable of the two due to its minimal amount of moving parts, unlike an HDD, as it uses a flash memory to store its data (similar to mobile phones and tablets), providing better performance.

 The Operating system

 The operating system is another factor that should definitely be taken into consideration when shopping for your computer as a student.
-There are hundreds of computer systems out there, but Microsoft Windows and Mac OS are the main ones that will probably cross your mind when you think of operating systems.
+There are many computer systems out there, but Microsoft Windows and Mac OS are by far the most used and widely known, and therefore, we will focus on just these two.

-When compared to Windows, Mac computers are easier and probably the most secure to use.
-You can also easily synchronize all your devices using Mac OS.
-Windows computers can do this but you will have to use specific apps.
+When compared to Windows, Mac computers are easier and the most secure to use, with the benefit of being able to easily synchronize all your Apple devices.
+Windows computers can also do this, but you will need to download and use specific apps.

-On the other hand, Windows is the most common operating system in the world.
-Almost all software is created first for Windows then for Mac OS.
-Therefore, as a Mac user, you will probably run into some compatibility issues at some point when dealing with software.
+On the other hand, Windows is the most common operating system in the world, and interestingly almost all software is created first for Windows then secondly for Mac OS.
+Therefore as a Mac user, it is likely that you will run into some compatibility issues at some point when dealing with software.

 All in all, although Windows OS is more widespread, Mac OS supporters are much more vocal and will eagerly let you know that Mac OS is the better operating system.